 “Flight crews routine conduct technical discussions, however, this task presented a unique opportunity to cover some amazing experiences,” Wing Commander Christie said.

 “These are people who actually build and operate robotic vehicles for the Moon or Mars exploration, or part of the team running the Cassini probe into deep space, around Saturn and ultimately into Saturn’s atmosphere.
 It’s been an incredible insight.”

-The mission to Nhulumbuy also provided an opportunity to bring Indigenous Liaison Officers from RAAF Bases Darwin and Richmond, deepening 37 Squadron understanding of the Yolngu community.
+The mission to Nhulunbuy also provided an opportunity to bring Indigenous Liaison Officers from RAAF Bases Darwin and Richmond, deepening 37 Squadron understanding of the Yolngu community.

 “37 Squadron and the C-130J are perfectly suited to reaching out to Australia’s remote airfields, and engaging with local and Indigenous communities,” Wing Commander Christie said.